Anti-ballistic missile: Tactical ABMs deployed in 1990s

 The Israeli Arrow missile system was tested initially during 1990, before the first Gulf War.
 The Arrow was supported by the United States throughout the 1990s.

 The Patriot was the first deployed tactical ABM system, although it was not designed from the outset for that task and consequently had limitations.
 It was used during the 1991 Gulf War to attempt to intercept Iraqi Scud missiles.
 Post-war analyses show that the Patriot was much less effective than initially thought because of its radar and control system's inability to discriminate warheads from other objects when the Scud missiles broke up during reentry.

 Testing ABM technology continued during the 1990s with mixed success.
 After the Gulf War, improvements were made to several U.S. air defense systems.
 A new Patriot, PAC-3, was developed and tested—a complete redesign of the PAC-2 deployed during the war, including a totally new missile.
 The improved guidance, radar and missile performance improves the probability of kill over the earlier PAC-2.
-During Operation Iraqi Freedom, Patriot batteries engaged 100% of enemy TBM's within their engagement territory.
+During Operation Iraqi Freedom, Patriot batteries engaged 100% of enemy TBMs within their engagement territory.
 Of these engagements, 8 of them were verified as kills by multiple independent sensors; the remaining was listed as a probable kill due to lack of independent verification.
 Patriot was involved in three friendly fire incidents: two incidents of Patriot shootings at coalition aircraft and one of U.S. aircraft shooting at a Patriot battery.

 A new version of the Hawk missile was tested during the early to mid-1990s and by the end of 1998 the majority of US Marine Corps Hawk systems were modified to support basic theater anti-ballistic missile capabilities.
 The MIM-23 Hawk missile is not operational in U.S. service since 2002, but is used by many other countries.

 Soon after the Gulf War, the Aegis Combat System was expanded to include ABM capabilities.
 The Standard missile system was also enhanced and tested for ballistic missile interception.
 During the late 1990s, SM-2 block IVA missiles were tested in a theater ballistic missile defense function.
 Standard Missile 3 (SM-3) systems have also been tested for an ABM role.
 In 2008, an SM-3 missile launched from the Ticonderoga-class cruiser USS Lake Erie, successfully intercepted a non-functioning satellite.